-Next Experiment
+Next Experiment:

 In order to further study the results of my experiment, my next experiment can be 'Does the temperature affect how different moisturizers work on gelatin-based skin?'
-It can also be, 'Does the brand of the moisturizer affect how the results of the water vapor transmission rate change?
+It can also be, 'Does the brand of the moisturizer affect how the results of the WVTR change?
 I can also do, 'Does the time of day when each moisturizer (aloe vera gel, coconut oil, shea butter, and petroleum jelly) is applied affect the results?